zh2395/KPC/README.md

 `Y` : a matrix of responses (n by dy);
 `X`: a matrix of predictors (n by dx);
 `k`: the kernel function used for Y;
-`Knn`: the number of nearest neighbors, or "MST";
+`Knn`: a positive integer indicating the number of nearest neighbor; or "MST".
+The suggested choice of Knn is 0.05n for samples up to a few hundred observations.
+For large n, the suggested Knn is sublinear in n.
+That is, it may grow slower than any linear function of n.
+The computing time is approximately linear in Knn.
+A smaller Knn takes less time.
 `num_features`: the number of variables to be selected (which cannot be larger than dx).
 The default value of `num_features` is `NULL` and in that case it will be set equal to dx;
 `stop`: If `stop == TRUE`, then the automatic stopping criterion (stops at the first instance of negative Tn, as mentioned in the paper) will be implemented and continued till `num_features` many variables are selected.
 If `stop == FALSE` then exactly `num_features` many variables are selected;
 `numCores`: number of cores that are going to be used for parallelizing the process;
 `verbose`: whether to print each selected variables during the forward stepwise algorithm (default `FALSE`);

-It is suggested to normalize the predictors before applying `KFOCI`. `KFOCI` returns a vector of the indices, from 1,...,dx, of the selected variables.
+It is suggested to normalize the predictors before applying `KFOCI`. `KFOCI` returns a vector of the indices, from 1,...,dx, of the selected variables in the same order that they were selected.
+The variables at the front are expected to be more informative in predicting Y.

 ``` r
 n = 200